ECAP5/ECAP5-BSOM/docs/src/design/15_routing.rst

    :width: 70%
    :align: center

-The stackup used is JLCPCB's JLC06121H-3313 1.2mm pcb stackup.
+The stackup used is JLCPCB's JLC06121H-3313 1.2mm pcb stackup with a dielectric constant of 4.6.

 .. flat-table:: Layer allocation
    :header-rows: 1